Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 }
 ```

-Observe, that async-style function composition is _error prone_.
+Observe, that async-style function composition is more verbose and _error prone_.
 If you omit `await(...)` invocation in async-style
 example,  the code still compiles and works, but it now does email sending process
 asynchronously or even _concurrently_ with the rest of a larger business process,
 thus potentially modifying some shared state and introducing some very hard to reproduce errors.